Delta-Robotics-Inc/TF-Node-Firmware/src/README.md

 ### Next TODO
-- Encapsulate node functions within node class
+**- Encapsulate node functions within node class
-- Handle global variables within class, struct, or namespace
-- Define and implement SMAController
+**- Handle global variables within class, struct, or namespace **- Define and implement SMAController
 - Determine how to define command structure
    - Ideally, this is language agnostic or is an easily translatable format system-system
+- Build Settings system to encapsulate, save, and load settings for the Node and SMAController